Just sit down and waste your day! :)

 By Alec Berg and Bill Hader.
 A professional hitman discovers his passion for acting.
 Barry is one of the best comedy series released lately.

-By Bryan Fuller.
-A unique comedy drama from early 00s, a light watch that is both funny and sad.
+A unique comedy drama from early '00s, a light watch that is funny but hits you in the feelings.

 Monty Python's Flying Circus (1969-1974)